EPCCed/ARCHER2-upgrade2025-issues/cpe_module_unload_warnings/README.md

 It appears that sourcing the 22.12 script does not do anything (cce is still version 16.0.1), whilst `module load cpe/22.12` does change the loaded modules (cce now back to 15.0.0).
 Reloading cpe/22.12 you get the same warning but this time referring to 23.09.
-Source the 23.09 script appear to returned to the modules to the 23.09 versions.
+Sourceing the 23.09 script appears to return the modules to the 23.09 versions.